Untitled design 24

 At Woodside, we monitor pupil attainment and progress on a half termly basis.
 Within this cycle, we track and report individually on pupils eligible for Pupil Premium.
 Headline data is reported to governors termly.

-Pupil Premium funding and spending - Academic Year 2021-2022
+Pupil Premium funding and spending for Academic Year 2023-2024 within a 3 year strategy

 Please refer to the strategy statement